kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 - -D: System Username
 - -w: System Password

+In this case I'm using my own test account as the system user because it happens to have search privileges.
 For me this returns the output below.
-In this case I'm using my own test account as the system user.

 ```
 u:HWQE\kminder
 ```

-Now lets make sure that the system user can search.
+Now lets make sure that the system user can actually search.
 Note that in this case the system user is searching for itself because -D and -b use the same value.
 You could change -b to search for other users.